aurelio-amerio/MultiQuad.jl/README.md

 func(x) = x^2*exp(-x)
 quad(func, 0, 4) # equivalent to quad(func, 0, 4, method=:quadgk)
 quad(func, 0, 4, method=:gausslegendre, order=1000)
+# or add a progress bar and use multithreading
+quad(func, 0, 4, method=:gausslegendre, order=10000, multithreading=true, verbose=true)

 # for certain kinds of integrals with infinite bounds, it may be possible to use a specific integration routine
 func(x) = x^2*exp(-x)